-4.1 If you are in arrears of payment of less than two months of premium, we can cancel the public healthcare insurance with due observance of Article 3.7 of the General Provisions.
+4.1 If you are in arrears of payment of less than 2 months of premium, we can cancel the public healthcare insurance with due observance of Article 3.7 of the General Provisions.

-4.2 No later than 10 working days after our records indicate payment arrears of two monthly premiums for public healthcare insurance, we will contact you (the policyholder) to agree on a payment arrangement.
+4.2 No later than 10 working days after our records indicate payment arrears of 2 monthly premiums for public healthcare insurance, we will contact you (the policyholder) to agree on a payment arrangement.
 The payment arrangement consists of:

-• agreements about paying the next premium instalments;
+• agreements about the payment of new premium instalments falling due.

-• agreements about paying off your debts (including interest and collection costs) relating to the public healthcare insurance and the instalments for settlement;
+• arrangements with regard to repaying your debts (including interest and collection costs) in connection with the public healthcare insurance and the repayment instalments.

-• our commitment that we will not terminate or suspend (temporarily discontinue) the public healthcare insurance during the term of the payment arrangement due to these debts relating to the public healthcare insurance.
+• our promise that we will not terminate or suspend (temporarily halt) the public healthcare insurance during the term of the repayment arrangement on account of the existence of these debts, in connection with the public healthcare insurance.
 This promise lapses if you (the policyholder) fail to comply with the aforesaid arrangements concerning the payment of new instalments or debts, including interest and collection costs.